 She founded Hirsch & Associates in 1999 to help families and individuals with the desire and means to tackle complex civic challenges, from economic equity and social justice to educational and recreational access.
 Ambitious and realistic, with big-picture vision and political savvy, she works closely with clients to address their individual areas of interest in ways that make a significant difference.
 Susan is optimistic, idealistic, and passionate about bringing good people and good ideas together to get great results.

 Susan is a trusted guide whose innovative thinking and strategic problem solving helps individuals and families give with impact.
-A member of the Family Foundation Network, the National Network of Consultants to Grantmakers, and the Council on Foundations Philanthropic Advisors Network, she is on the Advisory Committee of the Butler Koshland Fellowships and the UCSF Memory & Aging Center.
-She serves on the boards of Education Outside and the Center for Investigative Reporting.
+She is a member of the Family Foundation Network, the National Network of Consultants to Grantmakers, and the Council on Foundations Philanthropic Advisors Network.
+Susan serves on the Advisory Committee of the UCSF Memory & Aging Center and Board of the Center for Investigative Reporting, and previously served on the Advisory Committee of the Butler Koshland Fellowships and on the Board of Education Outside.